 You will want to place the entrance of the hive away from foot traffic.
 The less foot traffic at the entrance of the hive the better for the bees and you and your friends.
 You'll need to consider the winter weather in your area and which direction the wind comes from.
 Face the hive entrance away from strong winter winds.
 The ideal direction would face somewhere between east and south.
 It is a good idea that the hive gets some shade in the afternoon in the summer and plenty of sun in the winter months, especially if you live in cold climate.
 An ideal location is something like under a tree where it will get shade in the summer afternoons (12-3pm) and in the winter it will get sun most of the day when the leaves are gone from the tree.
 Putting it next to a building or some structure can have the same effect: the east side is best.
 You may also want to raise it off the ground a few feet so that it is easier to work with.
 A couple of cinder blocks works well for this.

 Our top bar hives do not include a roof.
 Our decision not to add a waterproof cover was based on several considerations.
 The main reason was for people who do not want non-natural elements on the hive.
 Also many people wanted to have the hive match their house roof and wanted to use tiles from their roof.
 Others wanted to use their own natural/earth based paint.
 Some backyard beekeepers just wanted to be creative and put some of their own unique ideas to work.
-Many of our customers have made their own using stone, roof tiles, corrugated metal, plastic or wood.
+Many of our customers have made their own "roof" using stone, roof tiles, corrugated metal, plastic or wood.
 If you have a unique Backyard Hive roof to share, we would love to see it!

 Painting your Hive